-Take the turkey for instance.
-They brine it for hours in some top secret concoction, rub it some other top secret concoction, then smoke it for 12 hours.
+Take the turkey for instance: They brine it for hours in some top secret concoction, rub it with another top secret concoction, then smoke it for 12 hours.

 Here’s something you might not know.
 Barbecue sauce is an art form, the same as wine only more practical, and it’s important to pair the right sauce with the meat you’re having.

 Hilliard and his crew make four sauces.
 The white poultry sauce is from a guy in Alabama who invented it in the 1940s.
 The guy’s family still runs the place.

 Hilliard named the Bearfish after an Alaskan fishing buddy and bush pilot.
 Alex Stark and Hilliard wrapped up a fishing trip and Stark jumped back in his plane to go moose hunting with another friend.
 They bagged their moose and were flying it out when Stark flew into what turned out to be a box canyon.
 As the canyon narrowed he didn’t have room to turn around and he couldn’t climb fast enough to get out.
 The plane plunged nose first into a mountainside and killed everyone aboard.
 Hilliard named his place after his friend’s Alaskan cabin.

 If you go back far enough, then you remember Hilliard as the house musician at The Club, a night spot that used to be at the top of Bridge Street.
 He got to know all kinds of musicians and when they found out he runs a blue-collar barbecue joint his phone started ringing.
 They’d be heading to Los Angeles to record an album, or be on their way to Aspen for a gig, and could they please perform there for a night if he’d feed them?

 “Y’all stop on over,” Hilliard tells them, which is the same thing he tells everyone.